-So much public attention on digital disruption is centred on management challenges.
+So much public attention on digital disruption is about management challenges.
 There is a bombardment of material on issues like meeting customer expectations, enabling a digital workforce, and required leadership traits just to name a few.
 But very little attention is paid to company boards and their corresponding role.
 Why is that, and why does it matter?

 A company board may indeed keep a low profile but has, after-all, ultimate accountability for the organisation and therefore sits at the top of the organisation.
 It is also the single place where all critical decisions are made and recorded about the organisation’s pace of growth as well as ensuring that it meets required obligations – sometimes referred to as the performance versus conformance set of duties.
 Performance is achieved through implementation of strategy and conformance is achieved through meeting various compliance measures.